Duet3D/wiki-content/User_manual/Machine_configuration/Networking.md

 Note: Both the mDNS and NetBIOS name are limited to 15 characters.
 If you use a longer name, the mDNS name will be the first 15 characters, e.g. if the Duet name is "3DPrinterWithVeryLongName", you should still be able to connect to "3DPrinterWithVe.local".

-If you still have trouble identifying your Duet on your network, Christian Hammacher's [Android app](https://play.google.com/store/apps/details?id=com.chham.FindMyDuet&hl=en_GB) may help.
+If you still have trouble identifying your Duet on your network, Christian Hammacher's **FindMyDuet** Android app may help.
+(As of June 2022, this is currently unavailable on the Google Play store, and awaiting updating.)